mtricht/trello-burndown/README.md

     Note 1: The config file must be present in the /root directory inside the docker container.

-    Note 2: `:Z` is required on systems with SELinux.
+    Note 2: `:Z` is required on systems with SELinux set to enforcing.

 #### Binary: Setup & Running
 1. Download the latest release from [here](https://github.com/swordbeta/trello-burndown/releases).